 During summer or warm days when the level of humidity is high, your fan should run at a medium or high speed.
 It is the only way the device can achieve the best cooling effect.
 The size of the fan will also determine how cool the room will be when you run it.
 It works as follows:

 - 12 feet or less walls should use a 36-inch diameter fan to stay coo

 - 12-15 feet long walls should use 42-inch fan

 - 15-18 feet long walls should use a 52-inch fan

 Wind chill effect

 The actual temperature of the room does not change on humid days.
-However, breeze ceilings fans can stir the air in the room and change the temperature.
+However, breeze ceilings fans can stir the warm air in the room and change the temperature.
 Since our skin is the reason why sometimes the level of moisture raise in a room, the breeze creates a wind chill effect that evaporates moisture from the skin.

 So home owners who have ceiling fans will agree to the fact that the device makes them feel cooler.
 The air movement in the room alone is better enough to make the room feel four degrees or cooler.

 That said, it is important to note that ceiling fans cannot be entirely ruled out as the best devices to reduce levels of humidity.
 When used as guided above, they can actually keep hot humid air out and cool the air in the room.